-A writing degree from La Roche College prepares you for careers in public relations, business communications and publications, advertising, writing, journalism and technical writing.
+A writing degree from La Roche University prepares you for careers in public relations, business communications and publications, advertising, writing, journalism and technical writing.

 It’s no secret that you need to obtain an edge before you graduate from college.